I’ve never done therapy before. What should I expect?

 It depends on your definition of Christian therapy.
-This link discusses four types of Christian counseling.
+There are at least 4 types of Christian counseling that I’m aware of.
 I do not practice Nouthetic counseling.
 I do believe a client’s faith or non-faith are vital components of identity, and will explore these components with care.

 Are you available to do workshops for my church?

 I would love to serve your church and offer help in areas centering around relationships, communication, and spiritual/cultural issues.